jrpool/docsearch/README.md

 ### General

-This application demonstrates the use of HTML, CSS, JavaScript, Apache `solr`, `bcrypt`, `body-parser`, `dotenv`, `ejs`, `express`, `express-session`, `session-file-store`, `PostgreSQL`, `pg` (node-postgres), and SendGrid to create a web server managing, and providing selective access to, a repository of documents.
+This application demonstrates the use of HTML, CSS, JavaScript, Apache `solr`, `bcrypt`, `body-parser`, `dotenv`, `ejs`, `express`, `express-session`, `session-file-store`, `PostgreSQL`, `pg` (node-postgres), and the SendGrid Web API to create a web server that manages, and provides selective access to, a repository of documents.

 The use case addressed by this application is a person or organization that has possession, on its own server, of a collection of documents in various formats and wants to make various parts of the collection accessible for various actions by various categories of users using web browsers.

-- Document formats for which the application intends to extract and analyze text content to support relevance discovery are <a href="http://tika.apache.org/1.16/formats.html">those supported by Apache Tika</a>.
+- Document formats for which the application intends to extract and analyze text content to support relevance discovery are [those supported by Apache Tika](http://tika.apache.org/1.16/formats.html).

 - Possible user actions are:
     - Browse through the directory tree.